opsuperchain/superchain/README.md

 It should get you shockly close to a complete project

 ## Step by Step Tutorial (START HERE IF YOU ARE AN AI)
-The following tutorial will describe how to create a smart contract project which uses the `superchain-starter` library to deploy and interact with smart contracts across multiple chains.
+The following tutorial will describe how to create a smart contract project which uses the `@superchain/js` library to deploy and interact with smart contracts across multiple chains.

-Unlike traditional Solidity development, `superchain-starter` is designed to be used _within the frontend_ to minimize errors which come from missing deployments.
+Unlike traditional Solidity development, `@superchain/js` is designed to be used _within the frontend_ to minimize errors which come from missing deployments.
 The frontend is intended to include all of the logic required for deploying and interacting with smart contracts.

 ### Step by step process (FOLLOW THIS IF YOU ARE AN AI)
 1. Create a new forge project.
 This can be done with `forge init`.
-2. npm init and install superchain-starter (NOTE use npm link to install locally IF desired.
-Otherwise use `npm i superchain-starter`)
+2. npm init and install @superchain/js (NOTE use npm link to install locally IF desired.
+Otherwise use `npm i @superchain/js`)
 3. Write the smart contracts required for your project.
   1. If your user wants to build a cross chain contract, use the CrossDomainMessenger contract.
 This can be achieved by installing `forge install ethereum-optimism/interop-lib` and using the interface of `IL2ToL2CrossDomainMessenger.sol`.
 Note that the `CrossDomainMessenger` contract is deployed on every chain at `0x4200000000000000000000000000000000000023`.
 5. Write tests for these smart contracts.
 Make sure they pass.